 I'm Justin.
 I love languages and I love people.
 I help people have joy and success in learning and teaching languages.
 The absence of joy and success from most language learning attempts is a big part of what motivates me as a teacher and trainer.

 I learn languages myself, too.
 Some of my earliest memories from growing up in Vienna, Austria, include deciphering the Cyrillic alphabet to study Bulgarian maps, learning the Yugoslavian word for peanut butter, and making friends in pickup soccer games where every one of us had a different first language.

-I've gotten to help people of all ages learn languages in schools, summer programs, and communities, both online and in person.
-These days, a lot of my work involves mentoring and training teachers and consulting for schools, districts, publishers, software developers, travel companies, and non-profit organizations.
+I've gotten to help people of all ages learn languages in schools, summer programs, and communities, both in person and online.
 I’ve also taught guitar and literature and coached soccer, and I study and teach a style of Japanese jujutsu called Hakko Denshin Ryu.

 If everyone taught language like Justin Slocum Bailey, we would have a world of self-directed polyglots.

-~Evan Gardner, language revitalization innovator and activist; inventor and president of Where Are Your Keys
+~Evan Gardner, language revitalization expert and activist, inventor of Where Are Your Keys

 Help me help people!

 I make things—video, audio, training programs, and more—that help people learn and teach better.
 Your support helps me do that.
 Click the button to learn more about my current projects and help me complete them!